 Making Thanksgiving Grocery Shopping Easier for Seniors

 Thanksgiving shopping involves extended periods on your feet, maneuvering through crowded aisles, pushing a heavy shopping cart, and managing many grocery bags.
-But with thoughtful planning and helpful tips, Thanksgiving grocery shopping can be easier and less stressful for older adults.
+But with thoughtful planning and helpful tips, holiday grocery shopping for older adults can be easier and less stressful.

 Here are some ways to simplify the grocery trip and ensure it’s manageable for seniors this holiday season.